Saivineeth147/LLM-Compass/README.md

 ---

 ## Contributing
-Contributions welcome!
+Contributions welcome 🎉 !
 If you find a valuable LLM resource, feel free to open a PR.

 ## License
 [MIT License](LICENSE)